mwaskom/PyROI/doc/source/config_doc.rst

 the path strings, which will be replaced appropriately as the program runs.
 After replacement,each variable should pick out a single directory in your file system.

+A directory will be created within the basepath directory called ``roi``, which is where all files created by PyROI will be stored.

 The betapath variable gives the path to parameter estimates for regressors from your first-level model.
 The contrastpath variable gives the path to